 - Allows your intention for your life to be integrated with the tissues of your body

 This work is done on a massage table with loose and comfortable clothing remaining on.
 The table warmer and blankets are always available.
 The majority of the touch is extremely light, like a cork floating on water and can be done from any area of the body.
-You will mostly be lying in your back or possibly your side.
+You will mostly be lying in your back or possibly your side, but there are times (infrequently) we may work with you face down.

 Where does Biodynamic Craniosacral Therapy come from?